Choosing food to consume and powder to dab on the cheeks is a pleasure for many, until gelatine is found in the list of ingredients.

 Examples of halal products manufactured by CCM are cephalosporin for bacterial infections, macrolides for soft-tissue infections, and chloramphenicol for conjunctivitis, among others.

-Other than gelatin, alcohol is also a major concern for skincare addicts.
+Other than gelatine, alcohol is also a major concern for skincare addicts.
 In the context of Islamic law, alcohol is prohibited for consumption.
 However, when used as a skincare ingredient, it works wonders as a preservative and its lighter property helps for better penetration, not to mention completely halal.

 As much as alcohol (e.g. methanol) can be good for the skin, it can also cause irritation, dryness, and breakouts.
 Therefore, more local beauty brands are opting for better choice of ingredients that are safer for the skin and approved by JAKIM.

-The packaging and the formulation of the products are also taken into serious consideration before they are chosen for halal accreditation.
+The packaging and formulation of the products are also taken into serious consideration before they are chosen for halal accreditation.